biandratti/huginn-net/huginn-net/README.md

         if let Some(http_response) = result.http_response { println!("{http_response}"); }
         if let Some(tls_client) = result.tls_client { println!("{tls_client}"); }
     }

+    Ok(())
 }
 ```

-For complete working examples with signal handling and error management, see [`examples/capture.rs`](../examples/capture.rs).
+For complete working examples with signal handling, error management, and CLI options, see [`examples/capture.rs`](../examples/capture.rs).

+### Filtering

+The library supports packet filtering to reduce processing overhead and focus on specific traffic.
+Filters can be combined using AND logic (all conditions must match):

+**Filter Types:**
+- **Port Filter**: Filter by TCP source/destination ports (supports single ports, lists, and ranges)
+- **IP Filter**: Filter by specific IPv4/IPv6 addresses (supports source-only, destination-only, or both)
+- **Subnet Filter**: Filter by CIDR subnets (supports IPv4 and IPv6)

+All filters support both Allow (allowlist) and Deny (denylist) modes.
+See the [filter documentation](https://docs.rs/huginn-net/latest/huginn_net/filter/index.html) for complete details.

 > **Note:** This crate provides sequential (single-threaded) analysis for all protocols.
 For production high-throughput scenarios, use the protocol-specific crates (`huginn-net-tcp`, `huginn-net-http`, `huginn-net-tls`) with their optimized parallel processing modes.